 Censusing Florida's Gulf Biodiversity

-FWRI’s marine collection (or Specimen Information Systems) is teaming with SEAMAP and other FWRI programs to not only discover, document, and describe marine biodiversity, but also make these data available to scientists and the public—worldwide, free and open.
+FWRI's marine collection (or Specimen Information Systems) is teaming with SEAMAP and other FWRI programs to discover, document, and describe marine biodiversity and make these data available to scientists and the public worldwide, free and open.
 The goal is to census all species in the region and provide photos, keys, descriptions, and DNA sequence data to help identify each one.
-A huge task, but it’s worth it.
-All marine biology research—from identifying game fish prey items to rehabilitation of damaged ecosystems—hinges on first knowing what’s out there.
-The accompanying photo of specimens collected on a recent SEAMAP cruise represents the beginning of this initiative and just a small taste of the Gulf’s incredible biodiversity.
+A huge task, but it's worth it.
+Whether studying what game fish eat or restoring ecosystems, marine biology research depends on first understanding what lives in the environment.